- Stephanie Curtis

 Dominic’s mediation cases include:

 - Mediation involving a couple who were in their mid-sixties and had been married for over 15 years (second marriage for both).
 The couple had substantial assets.
-Over the period of six months and five mediation meetings the couple separated, initiated divorce proceedings and successfully negotiated all of their financial arrangements which were recorded into a binding financial consent order without the need for any formal court proceedings.
+Over the period of six months and five mediation meetings the couple separated, initiated divorce proceedings and, in mediation, successfully negotiated all of their financial arrangements which were recorded into a binding financial consent order without the need for any formal court proceedings.

 - Mediation involving a dispute over schooling.
 The parents had been separated for a number of years and their financial and children arrangements had already been settled.
 A mediation meeting was held with the parents where their views and preferences were discussed.
 It was agreed that the son’s views should be taken into account.
 A child inclusive mediation meeting was held with their son who was very clear about his schooling preference.
-The results of this meeting were fed back to the parents who agreed to abide by the son’s wishes and agreed how this decision would be fed back to their son to avoid any feelings of guilt on his part.
+The results of this meeting were communicated to the parents who agreed to abide by the son’s wishes and agreed how this decision would be fed back to their son to avoid any feelings of guilt on his part.

 - Mediation concerning the relocation of a mother with her three young children to Australia following the mother’s application for leave to remove.
 There had been a violent incident in the past and, following an appropriate safeguarding assessment, the mother was willing to meet the father in the safe environment afforded by mediation.
 After a number of meetings the father agreed to the mother moving to Australia and arrangements were agreed for scheduled visits and regular contact via skype with the children.
 The mother withdrew her application for leave to remove.